RbtsEvrwhr-Riley/CellSol/website/content/cellsol-equipment/esp32/assembly-instructions/_index.md

 * Heltec ESP32 Dev-Boards
 * LoRa (by Sandeep Mistry)

-{{< figure src="photos/fig4_librarymanager_lora.png" title="LoRa Library - This is the one to use!" >}}
+{{< figure src="photos/fig4_librarymanager_lora.png" title="LoRa Library - be sure to select the correct one!" >}}

 ## Step 2: Setting Up the Lora32 for Programming

 With the Lora32 unplugged from your computer, navigate to Tools -> Port and look at the serial ports listed there.

 Now, plug in your Lora32 using the USB cable.
 Your operating system should automatically detect it as a serial port, and configure that port.
+If it does not, refer to your operating system's documentation; but it is most likely your Lora32 or your USB cable is defective.
+Try another one.

 Navigate again to Tools -> Port.
 A new one should have appeared: this will be the serial port for the Lora32 you just plugged in.
 Click on it to select it for programming.

 You also need to tell the arduino software that it is using a Lora32 or 32V2.
 Do this by again navigating to Tools -> Board -> Heltec ESP32 Arduino and selecting Lora32 (black board) or Lora32V2 (white board) depending on which one you are using.